SeffyVon/SeffyVon.github.io/_posts/2020-03-15-productivity-tools-for-wfh.md

 tags: ["WFH", "Productivity","COVID", "PhD"]
 ---

 These days, because of COVID-19, the best approach to keep up with the deadlines while staying safe is to start working from home.
 However, many of us are more or less concerned about the negative impact on the productivity.
-These nice little tools will help your WFH so much easier!
+These nice little tools will help your WFH a little easier!

+Here I recommend connection, Python coding and display tools.

 ---

-## Connection tools
+## File system tools

 ### `sshfs` - mount your remote drive locally **(recommend)**